![]() |

 [Nasa = bear or suffer]

 the iniquities of Israel, as a mediator that demonstrates Holiness.
 Presenting an acceptable sacrificial offering.
-The "Son of Man" would become the High Priest and mediator to serve Yehawah.
+The "Son of Man" would become the High Priest and mediator to serve Yehwah.
 By turning mankind away from their enslavement to Satan's spirit of lawlessness and sin.
 The "Son of Man" would offer Himself as a Pure and Sinless Holy Sacrifice.
-Messiah Yeshua became an example for faithful worshipers of Yehawah, to follow.
+Messiah Yeshua became an example for faithful worshipers of Yehwah, to follow.

 see also: CURSE of the LAW